MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-A-General-Provisions/section-510.2.md

 (3) Speech-language pathologist.

-*Therapist in private practice* means a therapist that -
+*Therapist in private practice* means a therapist that—

 (1) Complies with the special provisions for physical therapists in private practice in § 410.60(c) of this chapter;